Kim-Yukyung/2023_Algorithm/Health Center/problem.md

 <br> All road segments are two-way, and there will exist a route between any pair of intersections.

 ## Output
-For each test case, output the lowest intersection number at which a new health center can be built so as to miinimize
+For each test case, output the lowest intersection number at which a new health center can be built so as to minimize
 <br> the maximum distance from any intersection to its nearest health center.
 <br>
 <br> Separate the output of each two consecutive cases by a blank line.